alibaba/feathub/README.md

 ## Get Started

-### Install Feathub Nightly Build
+### Install FeatHub Nightly Build

-To install the nightly version of Feathub and the corresponding extra requirements based on the compute engine you plan to use, run one of the following commands:
+To install the nightly version of FeatHub and the corresponding extra requirements based on the compute engine you plan to use, run one of the following commands: